yifan-you-37/open3d-crv/README.md

 export LD_LIBRARY_PATH=/path/to/llvm/lib:$LD_LIBRARY_PATH
 ldconfig
 ```
-Note: you might want to add `export LD_LIBRARY_PATH=/path/to/llvm/lib:$LD_LIBRARY_PATH` to your `~/.bashrc` so you don't have to manually type it in every time you start a new terminal and try to run Open3D.
+Note: After you build Open3D successfully, everytime you run it (`import open3d`), it needs to find `libLLVM-6.0.so.1`.
+You might want to add `export LD_LIBRARY_PATH=/path/to/llvm/lib:$LD_LIBRARY_PATH` to your `~/.bashrc` so you don't have to manually type it in every time you start a new terminal and try to run Open3D.

 ### Step 4: Installing OSMesa (without sudo)
 Open3D w/ headless rendering requires us to build OSMesa.
 I tried building OSMesa from source but encountered more errors and packages not found.
 So instead I chose to use the `.deb` package someone provided in [their instructions](https://pyrender.readthedocs.io/en/latest/install/index.html#installmesa) of building OSMesa.